jhpyle/docassemble/_docs/documents.md

 modifiers besides `p` include `tr` for table rows and `tc` for table columns.

-If you have a bulleted or numbered list in a .docx template and you want to display an item in the list conditionally (using an if .. endif statement), you should use the  `{% raw %}{%p if ... %}{% endraw %}` syntax.
+If you have a bulleted or numbered list in a DOCX template and you want to display an item in the list conditionally (using an if .. endif statement), you should use the  `{% raw %}{%p if ... %}{% endraw %}` syntax.
 Place the `{% raw %}{%p if ... %}{% endraw %}` and